hassio-addons/addon-portainer/README.md

 This is only enforced on the first run.
 Access to these containers can be gained by going into Portainer -> Settings -> Hidden containers.
-Then felete the listed hidden labels (io.hass.type labels).
+Then delete the listed hidden labels (io.hass.type labels).
 **Only do this if you know what you're doing!**

 ## Changelog & Releases